madetech/blog/posts/building-an-agile-team.md

 means they can focus on solving that problem properly before starting another one.

-We often setup trello boards per goal and only let a team work from that board.
+We often setup taskboards per goal and only let a team work from that board.
 If other work emerges we ask teams to make note of it and bring it up in the showcase of their current goal.